iceomatic/iceomatic/README.md

-# Hey there 👋, I'm a Robotics and Software Engineer.
+# Hey there, I'm Orion 👋 I'm a Robotics and Software Engineer.

 ## 🔭 What's my overall mission:
 Bringing secure and UX friendly supplementary authentication onto Solana.
 Whether that's for securing assets with 2FA or enabling useful account abstractions, I'm here for it 🤝